arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/datasheet/datasheet.md

 ### Sample Sketches

-Sample sketches for the Nano Matter can be found either in the “Examples” menu in the Arduino IDE or the “Nano Matter Documentation” section of Arduino documentation **[4]**.
+Sample sketches for the Nano Matter Community Version can be found either in the “Examples” menu in the Arduino IDE or the “Nano Matter Community Version Documentation” section of Arduino documentation **[4]**.

 ### Online Resources

-Now that you have gone through the basics of what you can do with the device, you can explore the endless possibilities it provides by checking exciting projects on Arduino Project Hub **[5]**, the Arduino Library Reference **[6]**, and the online store **[7]** where you will be able to complement your Nano Matter board with additional extensions, sensors, and actuators.
+Now that you have gone through the basics of what you can do with the device, you can explore the endless possibilities it provides by checking exciting projects on Arduino Project Hub **[5]**, the Arduino Library Reference **[6]**, and the online store **[7]** where you will be able to complement your Nano Matter Community Version board with additional extensions, sensors, and actuators.
 </div>

 <div style="page-break-after: always;"></div>